 4000-level

-Honors performance, to be taken for two semesters, by fourth year students preparing a Distinguished Major or Performance Concentration recital or, in cases of unusual ability, by students preparing a full recital to be given before their fourth year.
-Prerequisite: 3000-level study, successful written application, and a successful audition.
-One hour lessons, graded, 2 credits.
-Jury at the end of the first semester, recital near the end of the second semester.
-Students are normally on scholarship, but scholarship support is always contingent on availability of funds.
+Honors Performance.
+Taken for two semesters by fourth year music majors preparing a degree recital.
+Prerequisite: 3000-level study, successful written application and audition in the semester before enrolling.
+One-hour lessons, graded, 2 credits.
+Jury at the end of the first semester, recital in the second semester.
+Students are typically on scholarship, but scholarship support is always contingent on availability of funds.

 There is a fee for private lessons, which is in addition to regular tuition: